nextflow-io/nf-prov/README.md

 ```

 Finally, run your Nextflow pipeline.
 You do not need to modify your pipeline script in order to use the `nf-prov` plugin.
 The plugin will automatically generate a JSON file with provenance information.

+## Configuration

+The following options are available:

+`prov.enabled`

+Create the provenance manifest (default: `true` if plugin is loaded).

+`prov.file`

+The path of the provenance manifest (default: `manifest.json`).

+`prov.patterns`

+List of file patterns to include in the provenance manifest, from the set of published files.
+By default, all published files are included.

+`prov.overwrite`

+Overwrite any existing provenance report with the same name (default: `false`).

 ## Development